trishaljadhav/trishaljadhav/README.md

 Specialties: Web Analytics, Statistics, Data Visualization, Experimental Design/Analysis, ETL, Machine Learning
 Skills: Python, R, SQL, Looker, dbt, Snowflake, Tableau, QuickSight, Advanced Excel, Git

-Professional with 3+ years of industry experience in analytics, primarily in consulting.
-MS in Analytics graduate from UC Davis with a strong background in using Statistics and Machine Learning to derive insights from data.
+Professional with 3+ years of experience in analytics, including experimentation, analytics engineering, and deriving insights.
+MS in Analytics from UC Davis with a strong background in Statistics and Machine Learning.

 Feel free to contact me @ **trishaljadhav@gmail.com** if you have any feedback on my repositories or want to collaborate on a project.